Sharp Lp-Lq estimates for evolution equations with damped oscillations: Examples for dissipative wave equations

 \subsection{The double dispersion equation}

 The equation

-is called double dispersion equation and has been studied by several authors (see~\cite{Chen, Wang} and the references therein).
-By applying the Bessel potential $(\id-\Delta)^{-1}$, the equation reduces to the one in~\eqref{eq:CPpert} with~$A=-\Delta(\id-\Delta)^{-1}$.
-We stress that $a(\xi)=\xii^2/(1+\xii^2)$ is not homogeneous.
-This model is also of interest, since we have a damped oscillations regime at the both low and high frequencies.
-In particular, let $1<p\leq q<\infty$ be such that $d(p,q)\leq1$.
-Combining Theorem~\ref{thd} with $\theta_0=2$ and Theorem~\ref{thr} with $\theta_1=0$, we get
+is called (damped) double dispersion equation and has been studied by several authors, since it is related to a generalized Boussinesq equation (see~\cite{Chen, Polat, Wang} and the references therein).
+This model is also called damped plate equation with rotational inertia~\cite{CLI,LC,S-K}.

-as per the wave equation without damping.
-Some non-sharp estimates in real Hardy spaces have been obtained for the double dispersion equation in~\cite{DADe}.